dgp1130/html-fragments-demo/README.md

     and sends it to the server.
 The server would update any associated databases, and more importantly here, return the newly rendered tweet to the client to be updated in place.
+1. "Stream 5 tweets" demos a streaming parse where the server returns 5 tweets in a single HTTP response.
+The tweets are appended to the DOM as they are received, without waiting for the entire response.

 The interesting aspect of the approach here is that it demonstrates two use cases where client-side rendering would traditionally be required, either